neubig/minllama-assignment/structure.md

 You can check your optimizer implementation using `optimizer_test.py`.

 ## rope.py (to be implemented)
 Here, you will implement rotary positional embeddings.
-This may be tricky; you can refer to slide 22 in https://phontron.com/class/anlp2024/assets/slides/anlp-05-transformers.pdf and https://blog.eleuther.ai/rotary-embeddings/ for reference.
+This may be tricky; you can refer to slide 22 in https://phontron.com/class/anlp2024/assets/slides/anlp-05-transformers.pdf and Section 3 in https://arxiv.org/abs/2104.09864 for reference.
 To enable you to test this component modularly, we've provided a unit test at `RoPE_test.py`

 ## base_llama.py
 This is the base class for the Llama model.
 You won't need to modify this file in this assignment.